Frequently Asked Questions

 Does ASA offer multiple-year memberships?

-After renewing or joining for the current year, ASA members (other than Student, Unemployed, and Affiliate members) can prepay for up to two years of future membership.
+While renewing via the ASA Member Portal, ASA members in eligible categories* can prepay for up to two years of future membership.
 Buying multiple years of membership allows members to lock in current membership dues rates.
 For some members, it also allows them to use grant funds that may not be available in future years.
-The prepayment process can be completed through the ASA Member Portal, which you access by logging in to the ASA website.
+The prepayment process can be completed by logging in to the ASA Member Portal, clicking “Become A Member” or “Renew Membership,” and selecting the 2 Year or 3 Year rate on the membership category page. *Student, Not Employed, Under $30,000, Part-Time Contingent Faculty, and Affiliate members are not eligible to prepay for future years of membership.

 When can I renew my ASA membership?

-Four months before your current membership expires, a renewal link will become available in your ASA Member Portal.
+Nine months before your current membership expires, a “Renew Membership” button will become available in your ASA Member Portal.
 We will send email reminders to you starting three months before your membership expires.

 How do I report a change of address?

-Log in to the ASA website to update your address and/or contact information.
-An instructional guide is available here.
+Log in to the ASA Member Portal, click My Profile on the left-side menu, and then scroll down to the Primary and Alternate Address sections.
+Once you have updated your information, scroll down and click the Update Profile button to save your changes.
 If you prefer, address changes may be sent to the Member Support Center at [email protected].
 Change of addresses are not accepted by telephone.

 How can I get a copy of my receipt?

 If you don’t immediately see your receipt in your inbox, please check your spam filter.
 Receipts are often caught in institutional spam filters.
 If you still do not see it, you can access a history of your transactions and any receipts through your ASA Portal.
-Simply log in to the ASA website.
-Once you are on your ASA Member Portal, click on “Order Receipts” under the heading Member Info.
+Simply log in to the ASA Member Portal, then scroll down the bottom-left menu and click “Receipts.”

 Are memberships transferable?